Winipedia/pyrig/docs/configs/py_typed.md

 - Indicates the package supports type checking (PEP 561)
 - Located in the source package directory
 - Always empty (just a marker file)
-- Enables type checkers like mypy to use the package's type hints
+- Enables type checkers like ty to use the package's type hints
 - Required for distributing type information

 ## Inheritance